mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 The V10 API supports cancelling of payments and refunds.

 A payment is cancellable by the client until the state has changed to *Captured* or *ExpiredAndCancelled*.
 Furthermore, a payment can be cancelled by the user when the payment is in state *Paired* or *IssuedToUser*.
-Payments can be cancelled by calling the endpoint **POST payments/{paymentId}/cancel**.
+Payments can be cancelled by calling the endpoint **v10/payments/{paymentId}/cancel**.
 It requires the payment id of the payment to be cancelled.
 When the payment has been cancelled the state transitions to *CancelledByClient*.
 If the user cancels the payment the state will transition to *CancelledByUser*.

 A refund is cancellable until it reaches the state *Captured* or *ExpiredAndCancelled*.
 Refunds can only be cancelled by the client since there is no user involved in the process.
-A refund can be cancelled by calling the endpoint **POST refunds/{refundId}/cancel**.
+A refund can be cancelled by calling the endpoint **v10/refunds/{refundId}/cancel**.
 It requires the id of the refund that was returned when the refund was initiated.
 When the refund has been cancelled the state transitions to *CancelledByClient*.